Nevysha/Cozy-Nest/PATCHNOTE.md

 ## New features in 2.2.0

-- [x]  Tag system for image browser : you can now add tag to your images and filter them by tag.
-Tags are saved in exif metadata.
 - [x]  Exif metadata editor : you can now edit exif metadata of your images
 - [x]  You can move img into a separated archive folder (set through settings)
 - [x]  You can hide image from image browser (a tag is added to the image exif)